-With less than 12 months to go until the UK is expected to exit the EU, the final milestones are clearly set out.
+With the planned date for leaving the EU now fast approaching, the final milestones are clearly set out.
 These culminate in votes within both Houses of Parliament in the Autumn of 2018 and The European Parliament.

 As the process of Brexit gathers pace, so does the debate.
 Over the last few months we have seen a greater speculation around the impact of the vote to leave the EU on not only the UK economy and politics but also the rest of the EU.
 What will it mean for EU imports into the UK?
 Is there a wider impact to predicted changes in equity prices in the banking sector?
 And how will it affect the negotiation of international free trade deals?